 Installing covers or trims

-However, you should know that you will have to install them before laying the cable since they are made up of two parts: one that serves as a compartment for the cable and another to close it.
+However, you should know that you will have to install them before laying the cable since they comprise two parts: one that serves as a compartment for the cable and another to close it.

 Place each piece along the wall maintaining continuity.
 When finished, arrange the cable inside, keeping some tension to then place the cover and thus have a cubicle that will hide everything to maintain a more orderly style in your home or office.